mahoney1/docs/commercialpaper-query-tutorial.md

 ## Scenario

-Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history from the ledger.
-This required Luke (a developer@MagnetoCorp) to add query functionality in the contract, and then develop client apps for MagnetoCorp specifically, so that Isabella can query the ledger from an application (and likewise for DigiBank application users).
-The upgraded smart contract should be active on the channel so that the applications can perform queries and report on the ledger history.
+Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history (from the ledger) of a Commercial paper, now that it has been redeemed (some 6 months after it was initially issued).
+Luke (a developer@MagnetoCorp)needs to add query functionality to the smart contract, and provide the client apps for MagnetoCorp, so that Isabella (MagnetoCorp) can query the ledger from the application (and likewise - for DigiBank application users of course!).
+The upgraded smart contract should be active on the channel so that the client applications can perform queries and report on the ledger history.

 OK, lets get started !